 Interaction to Next Paint (INP)

-The metric that may replace First Input Delay in Core Web Vital reports
+The metric that has replaced First Input Delay in Core Web Vital reports from March 2024

 By